Use your BACK button to return

 conform to privacy laws.

-2. For reuse of media, it eliminates possible recording errors from residual
+2. Reuse of media.
+Degaussing eliminates recording errors from residual

 magnetic signals.